 7. Install a Door Reinforcement Kit

 The strength of the door jamb and strike plate are extremely important if you want your door to be protected against full force attacks.
+These are often one of the weakest points of a door.

 There are many ways you can reinforce those parts of your door, however, in my experience, using a kit that’s proven to work is the best solution.

 Door Armor Max from Armor Concepts is a complete set that contains a jamb shield, two door shields (to protect the strike plate), and two hinge shields.
-Usually, those are the weakest points of an entrance and by installing these units you can make almost any ordinary door kick proof.
+Usually, those are the weakest points of an entrance and by installing these units you can make almost any ordinary door kick-proof.

 Door Armor is manufactured by a reputable company that has been in business since 2004.
 The product is tested by independent third parties that ensures quality.